Slot Machine Payouts Explained

 - On average, that machine should return $950 to you in the form of winnings.

 The most important thing to remember is that the RTP is a statistical average.
 The larger the sample size of spins on a certain slot machine, the closer the actual results will be to the RTP.
-The flip side of that is if you walk in to a casino, put in $1 and take one spin, the RTP isn't going to be very helpful predicting the result.

 Even though the RTP can't guarantee results, choosing machines with a higher RTP is always a smart move.
 The more you plan to play, the more important it is to find a game with a great RTP.

 The House Edge Explained

 When you hear bettors talk about "the house edge", they're actually referring to the same thing as the RTP and payout percentage.
 The house edge is the casino's statistical advantage that's built right into the rules of the game.

 The house has an edge on almost every bet in the casino, but the size of that edge varies dramatically depending on the game, or even between different bets within the same game.
 The house edge is represented as the average percentage of your bet that the casino will keep.
 A game with a payout percentage of 95%, for example, has a house edge of 5%.